Court says Kansas must increase school funding, slams tax cuts

 "The (state) constitution says they have rights to an adequately funded education," Robb said.
 "And the courts have said yes ... it means what it says."

-Kansas is one of many U.S. states with Republican majority legislatures and governors who are arguing that tax cuts will encourage business and stimulate the economy while critics fear negative impacts on social services and education.
+In the ruling, the court said that while the state argued finances were tight and increasing education spending could have "disastrous consequences to the Kansas economy," it intentionally reduced revenues by cutting the state income tax.

-In the ruling, the court addressed that issue specifically, saying that it made no sense for the state to argue that its finances were tight and increasing education spending could have "disastrous consequences to the Kansas economy," while it was intentionally reducing revenues by cutting the state income tax.
+Increased education spending was deemed disastrous while the state income tax reduction was estimated to reduce revenue for 2013 by $800 million to $1 billion, the court said.

 "It seems completely illogical that the state can argue that a reduction in education funding was necessitated by the downturn in the economy and the state's diminishing resources and at the same time cut taxes further," the court said.